ppatoria/interview/shared_ptr.md

 # Misuse of custom deleters:
     ``std::shared_ptr` allows you to provide custom deleters to handle the destruction of the managed object.
-    If the custom deleter is not implemented correctly or misused, it can result in memory leaks, double deletions, or other undefined behavior.
+    If the custom deleter is not implemented correctly or misused, it can result in memory leaks, double deletions, or other undefined behaviour.
     Ensure that custom deleters are implemented properly and handle the destruction of the object correctly.
 ## Example:
     Suppose we have a `Trade` class that represents a trade executed in the trading platform.